Nauhcnay/flat_magic_backend/README.md

 2.1 **Input**

-post request should be a python dictionary `data` in JSON send to `ServAdd/flatsingle`, it should contain:

 >  `data["image"]`, a list of base64 encoded png format images as the input artist line art

 >  `data["net"]`, a list of strings as `512` to indicate the name of neural model